Neznany/fluxgym_bucket/README.md

 # Example 1 for bucket with mostly square images or mix of square and non square
 You should manually create the desired multi-resolution images.
 Don't just gobble random images in various random sizes - this will NOT work as you imagine.
 So say stick to 768 x 768, 768 x 1024, 1024 x 768 for 3 buckets.
 If you put random images that are seriously different than the resolution the result will be glorified garbage as the resizing will make it blurry (LORA seems to picks up on that part most).
-You probably want to always use --bucket_no_upscale because upsaclaiing buckets makes things worse.
+You probably want to always use --bucket_no_upscale because upsaclaiing buckets makes things worse every time.

 resize: 0